 6. Send out a mailer

 Mail is not dead.
-Many people are still working from home during the pandemic, making mail an even more important part of your marketing strategy in 2021.
+Many people are still working from home during the pandemic, making mail an even more important part of your marketing strategy.
 Include contact information and details about your deals or promotions.
 Be sure to include any details about who is eligible and any date ranges that are specific to the sale.

 Mailers can come in many different sizes.
 Using a unique size, can help yours stand out in their inbox!
 You can also target mailing lists not only by geographic areas, but also household demographics as well.
 Only want to target households with pets?
 You can do that.